 The reviewers on Clutch suggest high rates, unclear pricing policies and low predictability of the final cost as the improvement areas for the company but, overall, reviews are positive.

 Company H3 exemplifies a developer located in a region with high living standards and an in-house coding team.
-This clearly explains the high rate.
+This explains the high rate.